-If you open a business and tell no one, you’re going to go nowhere.
+Whether you open a business and tell no one, you’re going to go nowhere.
 Firstly, never be shy about talking about your new salon business.
 Wherever you go, tell people about the services you offer.
 Maybe there’s something only your salon or spa offers that no other in the city does.
 People are interested in such details.

 You need to be fairly committed at this stage.
 You could also rope in people that have a strong influence on your target market.
 With regard to the beauty business and salons, influencer marketing always works.

 You could probably ask an influencer to give you a shout-out on their Instagram profile in exchange for a free service at your salon.
 They’ll happily do it and help you get the word out.

 Word-of-mouth marketing is another thing that really works.
 If you have a client coming in for a haircut, tell them to recommend you to their friends and family.